bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 #### Reflog basics

 You can use git `reflog`, which stands for "reference log", to show the history of where the HEAD was or where another branch's HEAD was.
+This can be used, for example, to recover lost commits.

 `$ git reflog` will show the history of the current branchs HEAD.
 It contains commits, checkouts, merges, resets, reverts, etc, along with their hashes.
 You can checkout any of the hashes to temporarily detach the HEAD and go back to that point in time.
 Just like always, you can checkout the most recent commit with `git checkout branchname` or `git checkout HEAD`